Buffalo bishop under fire for handling of misconduct resigns

 The Vatican announced the resignation in a brief statement, adding that Francis had named the bishop of Albany, New York, Edward Scharfenberger, to run the Buffalo diocese temporarily until a permanent replacement is found.

-The Vatican didn’t say why Malone was resigning two years before the mandatory retirement age of 75.
-However, the Vatican conducted a recent investigation into the western New York diocese and Malone’s handling of abuse cases.
+The Vatican’s embassy to the U.S. said Malone offered to retire two years before the mandatory retirement age of 75 after learning the results of a Vatican-mandated inquiry into the western New York diocese and its handling of abuse cases.

+In a statement, Malone said he had come to believe “that the spiritual welfare of the people of the Diocese of Buffalo will be better served by a new bishop who perhaps is better able to bring about the reconciliation, healing and renewal that is so needed.”

 The diocese has been named in more than 220 recent lawsuits by people who claim they were sexually abused by priests.